 Invest In Antistatic Equipment

-To save some extra stress and make your workplace computer-friendly, you can also buy an anti-static mat.
+To save some extra stress and make your workplace computer-friendly, you can also buy an anti-static mat, which you rest your parts on while working.

 Watch Building Guides

-By using Tek Syndicate’s in-depth build video and the instruction manuals that come with your components, you should be more than equipped for a smooth build process.
+By using Tek Syndicate’s in-depth build video and the instruction manuals that come with your components, you should be well on your way to assembling your new budget PC.

-Building will always take longer for a first timer.
-However,with the right guidance, it should go pretty smoothly.
+Building will always take longer for a first timer; however, with the right guidance (and mastery over standoff screws!), it should go pretty smoothly.

-If you need further instructions, our detailed step-by-step guide of how to build a PC should help you out.
-We have detailed steps from deciding your budget to steps on how to maintain your computer for long-term usage.
+If you need further instructions, our detailed step-by-step How to Build a PC guide should help you out.
+We cover everything from deciding your budget to long-term computer maintenance.

 Install OS Via USB

-Don’t shell extra for an optical drive you’re only going to use once.
-Grab a 4GB USB stick and install your OS like a real enthusiast!
+Don’t shell out extra for an optical drive you’re only going to use once.
+Instead, grab a 4GB USB stick and install your OS like a real enthusiast!

 To do this on Windows, simply plug it into your PC and install Windows 10 Media Creation Tool.
 The program will walk you through the rest of the (easy) process, and, in no time, you’ll have a portable Windows installer!